 How to Be a Happier Human – It Starts With Gratitude

 Inside: Showing gratitude for the simple things can be easier said than done.
-Here’s two easy ways but impactful ways to change your view.
+Here are two easy ways but impactful ways to change your view.

 I’ll be honest.
 I’m one of those people that gripes when someone is driving super slow and I can’t zip around them.
 I snip at my family when they interrupt me while I’m writing.
 And don’t get me started on how I feel when it’s time to mow the lawn.